prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 |’fingerprint’      |         Modality type for fingerprint prediction.|
 |images2      |         Array of ImageData.|

 The method window.enroll enrolls for face, voice, or fingerprint modalities.
-It can use a single modality or all of them.
+It can use single or multiple modalities.

 **Example**